I Am Nancy: Production

 Langenkamp was inspired to make a documentary about herself and Nancy after a receptionist rebuffed her efforts to contact director Wes Craven.
 The film was originally planned to coincide with the 25th anniversary of A Nightmare on Elm Street but was delayed for her participation in Never Sleep Again.
 Langenkamp felt that documentary did not answer all the questions that she had.
 Production took two years.

 Release

 I Am Nancy premiered at the Days of the Dead film festival.

 Reception

+Writing for HorrorNews.net, Dave Dreher praised it for its "tongue-in-cheek" approach and for being different from other documentary films; highlighting that it goes beyond being a familiar retrospective rehashing already known information, and its focus instead on horror conventions and the exploration of why both A Nightmare on Elm Street and Nancy are revered by horror fans.
 In a positive review for Dread Central, Emilie Noetzel wrote, "I Am Nancy is a must-see for fans of the A Nightmare on Elm Street series and of Heather Langenkamp.
 It is at times funny, at times quite serious, and oftentimes very touching.
 What really makes the documentary about Nancy, and Heather, feel so real and personal is that Heather understands the fact that Nancy is secondary to Freddy to most people, and she has no problem poking fun at herself."